 What to do when you have had the vaccine

-Most side effects of the Covid-19 vaccine are mild and should last no longer than a week.
-They can include:
+Any side effects are usually mild and should not last longer than a week, such as:

 - Feeling tired